Experts explain how to ‘spring forward’ without hurting yourself

 - We asked a sommelier to taste test Target's line of ‘premium’ $9.99 wines

-Watson cites studies that show increased incidents of heart attacks, strokes and car accidents the day after daylight saving time.

 “It doesn’t add one second to the 24-hour day and gets our body clock out of sync with the sun clock,” Watson said.
-“We have an epidemic of sleep deprivation and daylight saving time makes it worse.”
+“We have an epidemic of sleep deprivation, and daylight saving time makes it worse.”

+He cites studies that show increased incidents of heart attacks, strokes and car accidents the day after the time change.

-Watson is on the board of SleepScore Labs, which recently released the free SleepScore app that leads users through a progressive four-day sleep-strategy program.
+Watson is on the board of SleepScore Labs, which recently released a free app called SleepScore that leads users through a progressive four-day sleep-strategy program.

-Avery says daylight saving time has a devastating effect on people who experience SAD or what he prefers to call “winter depression.”
+Avery says daylight saving time has a devastating effect on people who experience SAD, which he prefers to call “winter depression.”

-That’s because morning light is significantly more important than evening light to establishing and syncing the human body’s circadian rhythms.
-When we move our clocks forward, we lose an hour of morning light and tack it onto the evening.
+That’s because morning light is significantly more important than evening light for establishing and syncing the human body’s circadian rhythms.
+When we move our clocks forward into “daylight time,” we lose an hour of morning light and tack it onto the evening.

 People with winter depression tend to experience their lowest core body temperature at around 5:30 a.m., about two hours later than those who do not suffer from the winter blues, Avery said.

-Even on standard time, winter depressed people feel like they’re having to wake up right when their body most wants to sleep, he said.
-When the clock is moved forward, it exacerbates the problem, he said.
+Even on standard time, people with seasonal depression feel like they’re having to wake up right when their body most wants to sleep, he said.
+The clock moving forward exacerbates the problem, he said.

 “Fortunately, we know how to control circadian rhythms with properly timed light,” he said.

-Avery recommends a “natural dawn simulator alarm clock” that wakes uses with a stream of gradually increasing light.
-That should be followed by a 20-minute or so session under a bright light box.

-Washington state legislators are consider several bipartisan bills that would eliminate the clock change in favor of permanent daylight saving time, academics who study sleep and depression.
+Washington state legislators are consider several bipartisan bills that would eliminate the clock change in favor of staying on Pacific Daylight Time (the one we use in the summer) all year ’round, despite these warnings from academics who study sleep and depression.

 Proponents say the measure would save energy, reduce serious traffic collisions and lower health risks associated with the time change.